-The ABP 2017 Qualifying Examination will be administered on Monday, August 7th and Tuesday, August 8th.
-Application deadline was June 15, 2017.
+The ABP 2018 Qualifying Examination will be administered on Monday, August 13th - Friday, August 17th.
+Application deadline was June 15, 2018.
 After June 15th applications submitted will not be considered.

 The ABP Qualifying Examination is a one-day (5 hour seat time) examination offered on two days at Pearson Vue regional testing centers.
 The American Board of Periodontology (ABP) will attempt administration of the Qualifying Examination as scheduled.
 Should the ABP cancel the Qualifying Examination or be prevented from appropriately administering the examination at the appointed time and location, the ABP will not be responsible for any expense of the candidate in connection with the Qualifying Examination and any substitute Qualifying Examination.
 Perspective candidates are encouraged to download and review the ABP Guidelines for Certification found under 'useful links & documents' on this page.